skoczen/will/docs/index.md

 (my_will) $ generate_will_project
 # ... output from will making your new project

+(my_will) $ pip install -r requirements.txt
+# ... install any needed libraries for your chosen backends.

 (my_will) $ ./run_will.py
 # .. the magic begins
 ```